-The legal minimum age is 14 for general factory labor and 18 for heavy or dangerous labor, including labor in mines.
+The law prohibits all of the worst forms of child labor.
+The legal minimum age is 14 years for general factory labor and 18 years for heavy or dangerous labor, including labor in mines, but these prohibitions do not apply to work without a contract.
 Minors are prohibited from working overtime.
-The law prohibits children younger than age 18 from conducting heavy work, work in unhealthy or dangerous conditions, work at night, and underground work; however, the government has not established a list of hazardous work.
+The law prohibits children younger than age 18 from conducting heavy labor, work in unhealthy or dangerous conditions, work at night, and underground work; however, the government has not established a list of hazardous work.

 The Ministries of Justice and of Civil Service and Labor and the Institute of Women and Children did not effectively enforce these requirements, particularly in informal work settings.
 Resources, inspections, and remedies were inadequate.
-Penalties usually took the form of minimal fines that have not been adjusted to reflect the adoption of the CFA franc and were insufficient to deter violations.
+Penalties usually took the form of minimal fines that have not been adjusted to reflect the 1997 adoption of the CFA franc and were not commensurate with those for other serious crimes.
 The government provided no services of any kind, besides inspections, and did not arrest or prosecute any violators.

+Child labor occurred in farming, fishing, domestic work, and street work.
 Forced child labor occurred in domestic service; begging; agriculture and mining; shoe shining; and selling food on urban streets.
 Some religious teachers, known as marabouts, deceived boys and their families by promising a Quranic education but then put the boys to work or took them to neighboring countries for exploitation as forced beggars.
+Commercial sexual exploitation of children also occurred (see section 6).
 The small formal sector generally adhered to minimum age requirements, although there were reports minors worked overtime despite the prohibition.